skipifzero/SkipIfZero.github.io/_posts/2019-05-02-single-chunk-game-state-part2.md

 Normally no types have a higher alignment requirement than 4-bytes.
 However, SIMD types usually require 16-byte or even 32-byte alignment for optimal use.
 The alignment of a specific type can be checked with the [`alignof()`](https://en.cppreference.com/w/c/language/_Alignof) operator, which works similarly to [`sizeof()`](https://en.cppreference.com/w/cpp/language/sizeof).

-The main takeaway for now is that you can't just place arbitrary structs at arbitrary locations in memory, they have to be aligned to memory addresses that fullfil the type's requirements.
+The main takeaway for now is that you can't just place arbitrary structs at arbitrary locations in memory, they have to be aligned to memory addresses that fulfil the type's requirements.

 ### POD types